logaan/compiling-wasm/Readme.md

 - [ ] Pass some environment functions into a wasm runtime
   - [mdn Addition example](https://developer.mozilla.org/en-US/docs/WebAssembly/Reference/Numeric/Addition) shows how it can be done.
   - I wonder if it can be done with WASM Components and Wit though?
 Maybe with a reference?
-- [ ] Can WIT even express functions as data?
+- [x] Can WIT even express functions as data?
 A function being passed to a function?
-  - Probably not
+  - Nope.
   - If not then we're going to have to have different application behaviour for Nana code vs WasmC code.
 Because I definately want higher order functions in Nana.
   - Maybe you have 3 levels of visibility:
     - Private to the current Nana file / module
       - Can have a permissive signature